dmx-systems/dmx-documentation/docs/plugins.rst

 There is a variety of existing plugins.
 Some of them are Free Software (see the table below).
-All freely available plugins can be found in our `download section <https://download.dmx.systems/plugins/>`_.
+Some freely available plugins can already be found in our `download section <https://download.dmx.systems/plugins/>`_, the others will follow soon.
 Their source code is available in our the `plugin repositories <https://git.dmx.systems/dmx-plugins>`_.
 The installation of plugins is explained in our :ref:`Admin Documentation <admin-plugin-installation>`.